emr81-ua/emr81-ua.github.io/pages/about.md

 # Eric – Computer engineer

-Aspiring gameplay programmer with a strong passion for game mechanics and interactive systems.
-I'm finishing my degree in Computer Engineering and have been creating small games and prototypes on my own to grow my skills and express ideas through gameplay.
+Aspiring gameplay programmer with a background in Computer Engineering, specialized in hardware systems.
+I started making small games and prototypes as personal projects, and over time, this hobby grew into a serious passion.
+Now, I'm working towards entering the game industry professionally.

+I have a strong interest in both artificial intelligence and hardware-driven systems, and I love bringing technical ideas to life through gameplay mechanics and interactive experiences.

 ---